omkarj15/Emplyee_Churn_Prediction/README.md

 - Duplicate Values: No duplicate values in the dataset.
 - Missing Values: No null values in the dataset.
 - Outliers: No outliers, visualized using Boxplot.
+- Smote technique is used to balance the data.

 ### Checking Data Normality